tejasbhosale/cruise-test-submission/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.

+# Description

+Responsive navigation bar with given CSS specs.
+Single page app with Routing to all pages.
+Log in and Log out toggles and redirect to different pages.Hosted on AWS S3.
+404 page not found page appears in case of invalid URL.
+But you won't see that on the hosted link I provided.
+Because AWS suppress it with their own 404 page.
+Common SASS file along with one partial (_variables.scss) for demonstration.
+Designed CSS from scratch, didn't use any library.
+Links holds active state with different CSS color and underline.
+Used media query for different views on mobile and desktop.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.